-How to Test SMTP Relay Service Connection Issues With This Powerful Telnet Alternative
+How to Test SMTP Relay Server Connection Issues With This Powerful Telnet Alternative

-If you’re experiencing problems connecting to your SMTP server, then knowing how to test your SMTP relay connection will allow you to quickly diagnose the issue.
+If you’re experiencing problems connecting to your SMTP server, then knowing how to test SMTP relay server connections will allow you to quickly diagnose the issue.

 By testing your SMTP connection, you can answer questions like: